Tatamo/laravel-lemp-env/README.md

-# lemp-env
+# laravel-lemp-env
-LEMP development environment on Docker on Vagrant
+Laravel development environment on LEMP on Docker on Vagrant

 ## on Vagrant
 ### Requirement